Acoustics: Architectural acoustics

 Architectural acoustics (also known as building acoustics) involves the scientific understanding of how to achieve good sound within a building.
 It typically involves the study of speech intelligibility, speech privacy, music quality, and vibration reduction in the built environment.
 Commonly studied environments are hospitals, classrooms, dwellings, performance venues, recording and broadcasting studios.
 Focus considerations include room acoustics, airborne and impact transmission in building structures, airborne and structure-borne noise control, noise control of building systems and electroacoustic systems.

 Bioacoustics

-Bioacoustics is the scientific study of the hearing and calls of animal calls, as well as how animals are affected by the acoustic and sounds of their habitat.
+Bioacoustics is the scientific study of the hearing and calls of animals, as well as how animals are affected by the acoustic and sounds of their habitat.

 Electroacoustics

 This subdiscipline is concerned with the recording, manipulation and reproduction of audio using electronics.
 This might include products such as mobile phones, large scale public address systems or virtual reality systems in research laboratories.

 Environmental noise and soundscapes

 Environmental acoustics is the study of noise and vibrations, and their impact on structures, objects, humans, and animals.

 The main aim of these studies is to reduce levels of environmental noise and vibration.
 Typical work and research within environmental acoustics concerns the development of models used in simulations, measurement techniques, noise mitigation strategies, and the development of standards and regulations.
 Research work now also has a focus on the positive use of sound in urban environments: soundscapes and tranquility.

 Examples of noise and vibration sources include railways, road traffic, aircraft, industrial equipment and recreational activities.